 - Build brand awareness.
-Another great benefit of guest blogging is that it helps get your brand in front of more people, giving you an opportunity to connect with new readers.
+Another great benefit of guest blogging as a new blogger, is that it helps get your brand in front of more people, giving your new blog an opportunity to connect with new readers.

 - Establish your authority.
 One way you can set yourself apart from your competitors, is by establishing yourself as an authority in your niche.
 Guest posting helps you do just that.

 Now, it goes without saying that your guest posts have to be of the highest standards if you hope for your campaign to actually pay off on that objective of attracting readers that want more of your content.
 This far into your blog business plan though, I have no doubt you’re committed.